-If your study ends on a weekend then the Sleep Unit closes at 08:00h and you may leave once the sensors have been removed at 7am.
-As the Sleep Unit closes at 8am, please ensure you are ready to leave the Unit before this time.
+If your child's study ends on a weekend then the sensors will be removed at 7am and you may leave once this has been done.
+The Sleep Unit closes at 8am so please ensure you are ready to leave the Unit before this time.